datumorphism/datumorphism.github.io/_wiki/statistical-estimation/confidence-interval.md

 Does it make sense?

 Let's go to the extreme case, again!
-Suppose we have a infinite sample size then we should actually be calculating the true mean $\mu_p$.
+Suppose we have an infinite sample size then we should actually be calculating the true mean $\mu_p$.
 Thus $\bar X=\mu_p$.
 That being said, in this extreme case,

 $$
 [\bar X - z_{\alpha/2} \sigma_{\bar x}, \bar X + z_{\alpha/2} \sigma_{\bar x} ]